What is a Mercedes SAM module

 - Lights are not working – We have seen many Mercedes-Benz where one or a few lights don’t work.
 It can be that the left or right low beams, fog lights, or turn signals may not work.
 You should always avoid splicing wires to get power for aftermarket HID lights, alarms, or connecting a trailer hitch.

 - Fuse Keeps Blowing – If you have a fuse that keeps on blowing, it is possible that the SAM module is defective and needs to be replaced.

-- Center Dashboard Buttons don’t work – Currently, we are working on an S-Class in which all the center buttons ( hazard light, head restraint, AIRMatic switch etc.) don’t work.
-In this case, we are not getting any communication with the module which most likely is an issue with the SAM unit.
+- Center Dashboard Buttons don’t work – Currently, we are working on an S-Class in which all the center buttons ( hazard light, head restraint, AIRMatic switch, etc.) don’t work.
+In this case, we are not getting any communication with the module, which is most likely an issue with the SAM unit.

 SAM Module Explained

 Think of SAM as the router in your home.
 All your devices, network printers, phones, and computers (switches, window motors, sensors, etc.) communicate via your router.
 If you hit print on your PC, the data (signal) gets sent to your network printer via the wireless router (SAM unit).
 You may also hear the term CAN Bus which stands for Controller Area Network.
 Think of CAN Bus as the ethernet cables and wi-fi that make your home network communication possible.

 Not all cars have SAM & Controller Area Network.
 That would be the same as connecting your printer directly to your computer via a USB cable.